Shopify Markets: Multi-Currency & Multi-Market Pricing Guide

 How It Works for Customers

-- Shopify detects their location and shows them the UK market
+- Shopify detects location and shows UK market

-- The Mimeeq configurator loads with the "Shopify public GBP" template
+- Mimeeq configurator loads "Shopify public GBP" template

-- Shopify converts this price from USD to GBP using the fixed exchange rate
+- Shopify converts USD back to GBP for display

 Troubleshooting

-- Double-check that your exchange rates match between Mimeeq and Shopify
+- Verify exchange rates match between Mimeeq and Shopify

-- Verify that you've set the correct Override Price Group ID in the Mimeeq app
+- Confirm correct Override Price Group ID is set

 Thank you!